ST-CORE/rzrsite-backend/README.md

 # rzrsite-backend
-backend part of the site for our friend
+backend solution of the site for our friend

+## Supported endpoints:
+/Category - provides list of categories